VFPX/Win32API/Libraries.md

 ***

 [GetKeyState](libraries/user32/GetKeyState.md)
 The GetKeyState function retrieves the status of the specified virtual key.
-The status specifies whether the key is up, down, or toggled (on, offï¿½alternating each time the key is pressed).
+The status specifies whether the key is up, down, or toggled (on, off—alternating each time the key is pressed).

 ***